deepskystacker/DSS/Installers/README.txt

 7. Add a Mid-tone Transfer Function (MTF) Transformation (or Stretch) with an Auto-stretch capability.
 I'm most grateful to Amila Karunarathna for contributing this.

+8. Remove the degree symbol from the angle column in the image list display and add it to the column header.

 Changes for DeepSkyStacker 6.2.0
 ================================